Q: Are we allowed to bring in food to have a picnic?

 Q: Is there a cash point at the Zoo?

 A: Unfortunately we do not have a cash point on site.
-Cashback is however available in the main shop when making a purchase, or by donating 50 pence.
+Cashback is however available in the main entrance until 4.30pm (summer) or 4.00pm (winter), for a charge of 50 pence.

 Q: What is available in Activity Centre?